THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 How Does the Court Determine that the Residential Environment is Unstable Or Unsuitable?

 What are some of the factors that will be considered in determining the suitability of a new arrangement relative to the one that is in place?
-As said previously, stability is a primary consideration, because living in a stable environment is extremely important to a child’s emotional health.
+As said previously, stability is a primary consideration in child custody, because living in a stable environment is extremely important to a child’s emotional health.
 If the primary parenting time parent is failing to provide that stability, it may be a reason to change the arrangement.
 For example, if the primary parenting time parent:

 - Moves from place to place frequently